 There is also the additional advantage of simplifying the naming scheme for USB.
 The previous generations of USB 3 grew incredibly confusing over their lifetimes.
 What began as USB 3, turned into USB 3.1 and USB 3.2, which in turn led to the recategorization of previous versions.
 They were all ultimately renamed as generations (or Gens) of USB 3.2, so USB 3.0 became USB 3.2 Gen 1, and USB 3.1, became USB 3.2 Gen 2.
 The maximum performance USB 3.2 version was ultimately called USB 3.2 Gen 2x2.

 USB4 starts afresh with a new generation of connectors, and though their speed can vary, there is at least a single generation that they are all a part of.
 All USB4 cables are USB-C, too, so the connector type does not need to be specified.

 1. Significantly faster transfer speeds than USB 3.2

 The first point is fairly straightforward and might seem like the most obvious advantage of USB4.
-Currently, the fastest USB specification, USB 3.2 Gen 2x2, only offers transfer speeds up to 20 Gbps, though its 10 Gbps counterpart is far more common on devices.
+Until the release of USB4, the fastest USB specification, USB 3.2 Gen 2x2, only offered transfer speeds up to 20 Gbps, though its 10 Gbps counterpart is far more common on devices.
 USB 3.2 Gen 2 transfers data at up to 10 Gbps, USB 3.2 Gen 1 (and all previous USB 3.0 and 3.1 specifications) operate at up to 5 Gbps.
-USB4 will be able to move data at up to 40 Gbps, which is on par with Thunderbolt 3, the current king of data transfer rates.

 2. Improved bandwidth allocation over USB Type-C